7 Product-Led Growth Companies Paving the Way in Tech Today

 Atlassian

 Atlassian’s greatest strength is its “internal champions,” or brand advocates/power users, who drive the network effect.
-According to Matt Ryal, a product team leader at Atlassian, “the positive feedback that a successful champion gets within their company makes them more likely to introduce the product again in future roles.”
+According to Matt Ryal, a product team leader at Atlassian, “the within their company makes them more likely to introduce the product again in future roles.”

 Atlassian also prioritizes end-user feedback to improve its product.
-Its support center and systems dashboard enable users to report bugs and make suggestions and feature requests.
+Its and enable users to report bugs and make suggestions and feature requests.
 Then the product team reviews the feedback and makes adjustments when possible.
-Atlassian also provides its users with a community forum in which users can ask questions and learn from one another.
+Atlassian also provides its users with a in which users can ask questions and learn from one another.

 HubSpot